atomone-hub/genesis/README.md

 ## 2. Hub Minimalism

-Hub minimalism does not mean that the functionality of the AtomOne hub is restricted; but it does imply among other thigns that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.
+Hub minimalism does not mean that the functionality of the AtomOne hub is restricted; but it does imply among other things that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.